Automattic/jetpack/docs/development-environment.md

 * ### PHPUnit

 	PHPUnit is the unit test framework we use in Jetpack.
-You can install it by [visitng the official project web site](https://phpunit.de/) and follow the installation instructions there.
+You can install it by [visiting the official project web site](https://phpunit.de/) and follow the installation instructions there.

 # Development workflow